Shamar/shamar.github.io/_posts/2019-01-28-about-european-draft-for-ai-ethics-guidelines.markdown

 - The Principle of Beneficence: "Do Good"

-The road to hell is paved with good intentions: just like with medicine, whenever safer solutions exists they should be preferred to more risky ones.
+The road to hell is paved with good intentions: just like with medicine, whenever simpler and safer solutions exist they should be preferred to more complex and risky ones.

 But there is an even more important omission in the list: the Principle of Ultimate Human Accountability.

-This is a fundamental principle that underly all European ethical and legal
+This is a fundamental principle that underlie all European ethical and legal
-system: at least a human must always be accountable for the problems caused by a thing.
+system: at least a human must always be accountable for the problems caused by a human artifact.

 In other terms: what is forbidden to a human can not be allowed through an artificial proxy, no matter how "autonomous" (aka expensive to debug)